willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

 ### Create the Global Governance Tier

-Now that we have our template and pipeline configuration externalized into a source code repository, we have to tell Jenkins where to find it.
+Now that we have our template and Pipeline Configuration externalized into a source code repository, we have to tell Jenkins where to find it.

 From the Jenkins home page: